AlmaCookBook/AlmaCookBook.github.io/docs/workflows/nf-core-2.md

 # Running nf-core on Alma - Sarek: a real pipeline
 `Maintained by: Rachel Alcraft.
 Last updated: 12th June 2024`

-This tutorial covers running a a simple version of sarek with data downloaded from zenodo.
+This tutorial covers running a simple version of sarek with data downloaded from zenodo.
 This forms the basis of nf-core pipelines that you can build up from with your own data.
 The important aspect is ensuring you have this working on Alma as the configuration for memory and CPUs is quite specific.

 > **Note:**
 > nf-core pipelines are not under our control and may change faster than this documentation.
 Please do tell us if you have any problems with this tutorial.
 Please don't assume it is "just you", or the documentation is not supposed to work - we really want it to help everyone and value everyone's input in helping us keep it up-to-date by reporting any problems with it.
 Send an email to [schelpdesk](mailto:schelpdesk@icr.ac.uk) with the title "Alma Cookbook - Sarek tutorial problem" and it will be filtered to the correct place.